 - 8.1 Student membership is open to those undertaking pre-registration programmes in medical imaging or radiotherapy in the United Kingdom.
 Members undertaking other programmes of study, even when these are full-time, are liable for the full membership fees, or reduced rate, as applicable.
-Separate membership arrangements exist for those training to be assistant practitioners. - 8.2 Student membership fees are subject to periodic revision.
-Free membership is offered for the first year of a pre-registration programme.
-Thereafter the membership may be paid for annually or via monthly direct debit.
-On graduation a member who has been in student membership for the duration of their programme will be eligible for six months' full membership, free of charge. - 8.3 Students may terminate their membership and/or rejoin at any time.
-It should be noted, however, that a break in membership will invalidate entitlement to the free six months' full membership on graduation.
-Students who join or re-join after the start of their programme and who wish to have a certificate of professional indemnity for the purposes of elective placements (see 8.7 below) must pay the full year's membership fee for the membership year in which the certificate is required. - 8.4 Student members are not provided with full workplace representation.
+Separate membership arrangements exist for those training to be assistant practitioners. - 8.2 Students may terminate their membership and/or rejoin at any time.
+Students who join or re-join after the start of their programme and who wish to have a certificate of professional indemnity for the purposes of elective placements (see 8.7 below) must pay the full year's membership fee for the membership year in which the certificate is required. - 8.3 Student members are not provided with full workplace representation.
 In cases of dispute with the education provider or clinical education site we recommend that representation be sought from the National Union of Students (NUS).
-The SoR will, however, provide advice and information regarding our policies on undergraduate education and training, as appropriate. - 8.5 Student members receive a range of benefits including opportunities to participate in the national and regional structures of the SoR, preferential rates to attend SoR conferences and events, eligibility to enter student competitions and to apply for student awards and access to the website, our electronic publications and document libraries. - 8.6 Student members do not normally receive paper copies of our monthly magazines and quarterly peer reviewed journal.
-Those wishing to receive paper copies of our monthly magazines may do so for a small additional charge. - 8.7 Student members are covered by the Society's professional indemnity insurance (PII).
+The SoR will, however, provide advice and information regarding our policies on undergraduate education and training, as appropriate. - 8.4 Student members receive a range of benefits including opportunities to participate in the national and regional structures of the SoR, preferential rates to attend SoR conferences and events, eligibility to enter student competitions and to apply for student awards and access to the website, our electronic publications and document libraries. - 8.5 Student members do not normally receive paper copies of our monthly magazines and quarterly peer reviewed journal.
+Those wishing to receive paper copies of our monthly magazines may do so for a small additional charge. - 8.6 Student members are covered by the Society's professional indemnity insurance (PII).
 This is valid provided that the student is acting in accordance with the SoR's defined conditions for pre-registration clinical education and supervision.
 Students who wish to obtain a certificate of PII for elective placements should refer to clause 8.3 above.
 PII is only valid for elective placements when these are recognised by the education provider as a component of the pre-registration programme with a contribution to the student's clinical education.
 This need not imply that the education provider has a formal contract with the elective placement site, but student members are advised to obtain written support for the elective placement from their programme leaders.
 Students are advised that PII does not provide any travel or medical insurance relating to elective placements and that these should be arranged separately.